Harvest by Hillwood Logo

 Exterior of Tri Pointe Laurel Model home

-Ultimately, the decision between an attached and detached family home should be based on your specific needs, lifestyle, budget, and personal preferences.
-If a single-family attached home is for you, Harvest offers one- and two-story townhomes by CB JENI and duplex-style homes in The Retreat by Tri Pointe Homes.
+Ultimately, the decision between an attached and a detached family home should be based on your specific needs, lifestyle, budget, and personal preferences.
+If an attached single family home is for you, Harvest offers one- and two-story townhomes by CB JENI and duplex-style homes in The Retreat by Tri Pointe Homes.
 For those who prefer a single-family detached home, our community offers a wide range of sizes and styles from builders Coventry Homes, David Weekley Homes, Drees Custom Homes, Highland Homes, Taylor Morrison, and Toll Brothers.

-When you’re ready to take the next step toward finding your perfect home, look no further than Harvest at Hillwood.
-Whether you prefer the low maintenance lifestyle of attached family living or the increased space of detached family homes, we have the perfect home for you.
+When you’re ready to take the next step toward finding your perfect single family home, look no further than Harvest at Hillwood.
+Whether you prefer the low maintenance lifestyle of attached family living or the increased space of detached single family homes, we have the perfect home for you.

-Our new construction builders have available new homes, and many are offering incentives, so now is a great time to buy!
+Our new construction builders have available new single family homes, and many are offering incentives, so now is a great time to buy!

 Categories